 Continuation of Medical-Surgical Nursing I with application of the nursing process to the care of the adult patient experiencing medical-surgical conditions along the health-illness continuum in a variety of health care settings.
 This course will focus on the heath care needs of the adult patient with disorders of the endocrine, gastrointestinal, nervous, cardiovascular, eye and ear, genitourinary systems, and fluid and electrolytes.

-Prerequisite: VNSG 1423, VNSG 1304, VNSG 1226, VNSG 1429, BIOL 2404, (B or better), VNSG 1161; Prerequisite Corequisite: HITT 1305, VNSG 1331, VNSG 1227, VNSG 1234, VNSG 1360 Lecture Hours: 4, Lab Hours: 1
+Prerequisite: VNSG 1423, VNSG 1304, VNSG 1226, VNSG 1429, BIOL 2404, (B or better), VNSG 1161 ; Prerequisite: ADM to VN Program

+Corequisite: HITT 1305, VNSG 1331, VNSG 1227 $\,$, VNSG 1234, VNSG 1360 $\,$